-To qualify for higher placement, a student should receive a grade of C (80-82).
-If a student receives a grade lower than C, he or she will be recommended for ESL coaching and will be re-assessed for proper language placement.
+To qualify for higher placement, a student should receive a PASSED mark.
+If a student receives a FAILED or DEFERRED mark, he or she will be recommended for ESL coaching and will be re-assessed for proper language placement.
 Note that the grade received in each course is only an indicator of a student's readiness to cope with an ESL course of a much higher level.
 In cases when a student and instructor perceive the need for more remedial work, the student can be endorsed for more hours in the ESL coaching program, and eventually mainstreamed into a regular ESL classroom when ready.